axblueblader/CS427-Midterm/README.md

 1651069 - Nguyen Quoc Viet

 ## Introduction:
 Phungia: A game about a boy lost in a world where he knows nothing except for his instinct to survive and strive.
 Follow him as he explore the mysterious world of Phungia.
-Facing various challenges along the way while learning about the special rules of the world.
+Facing various challenges along the way while learning the skills and mindset it takes to make it out alive.

 ## Product details:
 - Unity3D version 2019.1.5f